Work at UH Advertisement

 - Demonstrated initiative, interest in scientific work, and adaptability;

-- Demonstrated ability to generate independent research reports, publications and grant proposals;
+- Demonstrated ability to generate independent research reports and publications;

 - Demonstrated ability to effectively meet, interact and confer with others.

-- A strong research track record with national peer-reviewed funding in cancer and/or clinical and translational research, with evidence of a sustained extramural funding base.
+- A strong research track record with national peer-reviewed funding in cancer and/or clinical and translational research.

 - Experience in professional and scientific research field or branch of learning such as chemistry; evidence of drug discovery or experimental therapeutics research in cancer.